Chao Phraya lowland moist deciduous forests: Geography

 The Chao Phraya lowlands moist deciduous forests occupy two separate areas along the Gulf of Thailand.
 The western and larger portion lies between the Dawna Range and Tenasserim Hills on the west and the lower Chao Phraya River to the east.
 The ecoregion extends to the northwest along the valley of the Khwae Noi River, which separates the Dawna Range from the Bilauktaung sub-range of the Tenasserim Hills.

 The eastern portion lies west of the Cardamom Mountains in eastern Thailand and Cambodia.
 The Chao Phraya lowlands that separate them are part of the Chao Phraya freshwater swamp forests ecoregion, although the swamp forests have mostly been converted to rice paddies and farm fields.
 Both the eastern and western portions are bounded on the north by the Central Indochina dry forests ecoregion.

 Climate

 The climate is tropical, and rainfall totals 1,000-1,100 mm annually in the west, and 1,300 mm or more in the east.
 Rainfall is strongly seasonal; 80% of the annual rainfall is during the May-to-October southwest monsoon.

 Flora

-The forests are characterized by dry-season-deciduous dipterocarp trees.
+The forests are characterized by dry-season-deciduous dipterocarps, Cinnamomum cassia, Durio zibethinus, Garcinia mangostana, Artocarpus heterophyllus, Ficus benghalensis, Gnetum gnemon, Mangifera indica, Toona ciliata, Toona sinensis, Cocos nucifera, Tetrameles nudiflora, Ginkgo biloba, Shorea robusta, Prunus serrulata, Camphora officinarum, Tsuga dumosa, Ulmus lanceifolia, Tectona grandis, Terminalia elliptica, Terminalia bellirica, and Quercus acutissima trees.
 Much of the forest has been cleared, and much of what remains has been degraded or reduced to small patches.